How to Participate

 - Create films that embolden generations of environmentalists as inheritors and designers of the future.

-The learning journey will culminate in a Final Challenge that invites students to submit a 90-second video clip created on Apple Clips and using the storytelling and skills learned/practiced throughout the learning journey.
+The Final Challenge of RC Stories invites students to submit a 90-second video created on Apple Clips and using inspiration and storytelling skills cultivated throughout the learning journey.

 Criteria to Consider for Student Filmmakers

 ❏ What story are you inspired to tell?

 ❏ What do you want your audience to feel?

 ❏ What do you want your audience to do (what impact do you want your film to have)?